 Bachelor of Performing Arts (Music) First Class Honours, Licentiate of Music Diploma (LMusA)

-Duncan released his debut album titled Of Dreams and Fantasy in mid 2009.
-Chris Dumigan (Classical Guitar Magazine, UK) exclaimed, “I must say that this CD is one of the very best CDs of guitar music to ever come my way… …I have returned to this CD more than most others just for the sheer pleasure of it.
+Duncan’s debut album Of Dreams and Fantasy impressed Chris Dumigan (Classical Guitar Magazine, UK) who exclaimed: “I must say that this is one of the very best CDs of guitar music to ever come my way… I have returned to this CD more than most others just for the sheer pleasure of it.
 This is a startlingly good disc!”.
 It is no wonder that it was voted ‘CD of the Week’ in the West Australian newspaper.
 In reviewing Incense & Arabie, Rosalind Appleby (Noted), stated: “the works are pensive, melodically exquisite and immaculately performed and produced”.
 Each of his albums receives regular national airplay on ABC Classic FM as well as a range of local stations.

-These details were last updated on January 14, 2013
+These details were last updated on January 3, 2017